tact-lang/tact/README.md

 ### Tooling

+🎨 **Formatter (tact-fmt)** — Keep your Tact code clean and consistent with the official formatter.
+Ships with the compiler and helps maintain a unified code style across your projects.

 ###### Extensions and plugins

 - [VS Code extension](https://marketplace.visualstudio.com/items?itemName=tonstudio.vscode-tact) - Powerful and feature-rich extension for Visual Studio Code (VSCode) and VSCode-based editors like VSCodium, Cursor, Windsurf, and others.